-An Independent Pandemic Management Advisory Committee will be established to review and provide advice and reports on the new pandemic management framework, including the pandemic orders being made by the Minister for Health.
+Under the framework, an Independent Pandemic Management Advisory Committee must be established once a pandemic declaration is made, to review and provide advice and reports on the new pandemic management framework, including the pandemic orders being made by the Minister for Health.
 The Committee can also review any decisions made by the Premier, Minister for Health, Chief Health Officer, and any authorised officers under the new pandemic framework.

 The Committee is intended to be made up of experts and leaders from across the community.
 With experts in relevant fields and representatives from Victoria’s diverse communities, the Committee will provide an independent and wide view on the nature and effects of pandemic orders affecting the Victorian community.

 In relation to COVID-19, the Independent Pandemic Management Advisory Committee was established on 11 February 2022 and expired with the expiry of the pandemic declaration on 12 October 2022.
 For more information on its findings and recommendations, see .

 If you do not comply with a pandemic order or any other public health directions given by an authorised officer, and you do not have a reasonable excuse, you may be charged with the offence and fined.
 An example of this is where a person is issued an infringement notice and fined for refusing to wear a mask when required to do so.

 It is important to note that the pandemic-specific framework is first and foremost a way to protect public health and wellbeing in Victoria during a pandemic.
 This means that enforcement action, such as fines and penalties, is only intended to be taken against people for not complying with pandemic orders or other public health directions necessary to protect public health and wellbeing.